-My senior year of college, I discovered reading books was a great way to forget I'm a real person who still exists and needs a future planned in less than two months.
-My iBooks app supplied an endless stream of novels, and a group message supplied a circle of book lovers who received my unrequested literary opinions.
+My senior year of college, I realized that reading was a great way to avoid thinking about final exams, job applications and impending adulthood.
+The iBooks app supplied an endless stream of novels, and a group message supplied a circle of book lovers who received my unrequested literary opinions.

 2 Rules Book Reviews was born.

 Rule 2: send straight truth to friends who didn't ask for it

 Currently Reading: The Girl Before by JP Delaney

 "The Woman in Cabin 10” starts with a robbery in London, but if you think that this measly crime is all the book is about then THINK AGAIN.

 We're introduced to Lo, a character who is so predictable it hurts.
 A travel journalist who has yet to have career success?
 A woman who takes her nice boyf for granted?
 A self-medicator who drowns her sorrows in gin?
 Robbed while alone in her house?
 YAWN.
 Welcome to every main character in every average murder mystery EVER.
 Fast forward through 4 snooze-worthy chapters.
 Lo’s boss sends her on a writing assignment aboard a small luxury cruise—which she complains about, of course—but thank God it FINALLY throws her in the midst of a murder scandal involving, you guessed it, the woman in cabin 10.